UdashFramework/udash-core/docs/REST.md

 ### Path parameters

-If a parameter of REST API trait method is annotated as `@Path`, its value is appended to URL path rather than translated into query parameter or body part.
+If a parameter of REST API trait method is annotated with `@Path`, its value is appended to URL path rather than translated into query parameter or body part.

 ```scala